krakend/krakend-documentation/configuration/supported-formats.md

 You are free to choose `YAML`, `TOML` or any of the other formats at your best convenience.
 But have in mind the following logic when choosing a file format other than `json`.

 **Using the UI**: If you intend to generate or edit your configuration file using the [KrakenDesigner](https://designer.krakend.io), the input and output are always a `.json` file.

+**Flexible Configuration**: If you want to split the configuration file into different pieces or use variables inside the configuration, the [flexible configuration](/docs/configuration/flexible-config/) needs `JSON`.

 **Documentation**: All our examples in the documentation and repositories are today shown in `JSON` format, so it's always more convenient to reuse snippets of code.